2025/26 Fundamentals and Outlook

 Fundamental analysis involves comparing major supply and demand variables like production, consumption, and ending stocks.
 This is usually based on organized tables, the prime example of which are published by USDA, and reproduced below:

 Updated World cotton supply/demand.
-USDA’s month-over-month adjustments in the September WASDE report reflected modest tightening for the 2025/26 world cotton balance sheet.
-Supply side adjustments included a million fewer bales of beginning stocks, mainly in China, compared to August.
-On the other hand, world production was raised by roughly a million bales, month over month, as increases in India, China, and Australia outweighed decreases in Turkey, Mexico, and West Africa.
-World imports were 130,000 bales greater compared to the previous month, as reductions in India and China were outweighed by increases in Turkey, Mexico, and Vietnam.
-On the demand side, world consumption was raised 831,000 bales compared to August, mostly in China.
-World exports were raised 110,000 bales to somewhat balance the increase in world imports.
-The bottom line was that the larger positive demand changes dominated the small supply-side increases, giving a modest 770,000 bale cut in world ending stocks, month over month.
-Such an adjustment would normally be neutral according to theory and history.
+USDA’s month-over-month adjustments in the November WASDE report were bearish.
+Supply side adjustments included 430,000 more bales of beginning stocks, mainly in Central Asia, Australia, India, and the EU, compared to September.
+More significantly, world production was raised by 2.4 million bales, month over month, mostly in China (+1,000,000), the U.S. (+900,000) and Brazil (+500,000).
+World imports were 300,000 bales greater compared to September, mostly in China (+200,000) and Vietnam (100,000).
+On the demand side, world exports was also raised 300,000 bales compared to September, mostly in Brazil (+200,000) and the U.S. (+200,000).
+World consumption was basically unchanged with only a 50,000 bale increase compared to September.
+The supply side increases therefore dominated the balance sheet adjustments, giving a bearish modest 2.79 million bale increase in world ending stocks, relative to September.
+Such an adjustment would normally be bearish according to theory and history.

 Fundamental analysis is fairly straightforward in its application.
 However, there are a lot of moving parts and uncertainty in balancing supply and demand variables.
 The price outlook can also be influenced by non-fundamental factors, particularly in the short run.